jordans71/MICB-475-Team-11/README.md

 ### For Next Week
 Start on proposal (main focus for next week)
 * split up work between group members to focus on different parts of the proposal
-* look at sample on canvas and follow their format
+* look at the sample proposal on Canvas and follow their format
 * specify we are doing processing with QIIME and PiCRUST
 * Sample Timeline from Chris:
   * Week 1/2 = QIIME and PiCRUST processing
-  * Week 3 = PD vs Control lipid processing
+  * Week 3 = PD vs. Control lipid processing
-  * Week 4/5 = look at diversity metrics
+  * Week 4/5 = Look at diversity metrics
+* Provide the Gantt Chart to visualize the timeline
+* Divide each aim into pieces and specify the corresponding approaches
 * We can send parts of our proposal to Chris for review before it is due

 Can start data processing with QIIME and PiCRUST (inform Chris which 2 individuals are going to do PiCRUST analysis)
-* denoise, cluster, find sampling depth, generate .qza files and change format for transfer to R
+* denoise, cluster, find sampling depth, generate .qza files, and change format for transfer to R